babadue/HomeAI/README.md

 ## This is an amazing period in human history.
-It was just yesterday that when the era of personal computers were born, from the Commodore VIC-20 and Apple II to the IBM PC.
+It was just yesterday when the era of personal computers were born, from the Commodore VIC-20 and Apple II to the IBM PC.
 Along came the internet and in the blink of an eye, 40 years later, LLM Large Language Models are here.

 ## I believe Large Language Models (software) is the third revolution after personal computers (hardware) and internet (connectivity).